Smile-SA/frontend-frameworks-comparison/README.md

 ## Results

-Here are the results for 10 tests using the production build:
+Here are the results for 10 tests using the production build (with Chrome 114.0.5735.198):

 | Framework  | #1     | #2     | #3     | #4     | #5     | #6     | #7     | #8     | #9     | #10    |     Moy |
 | ---------- | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------: |